noir-lang/noir/docs/docs/explainers/explainer-recursion.md

 So, they use zero-knowledge proofs.
 Alice tries to guess Bob's number, and Bob will generate a ZK proof stating whether she succeeded or failed.

 This ZK proof can go on a smart contract, revealing the winner and even giving prizes.
 However, this means every turn needs to be verified on-chain.
-This incurs in some cost and waiting times that may simply turn the game too expensive or time-consuming to be worth it.
+This incurs some cost and waiting time that may simply make the game too expensive or time-consuming to be worth it.

 So, Alice started thinking: "what if Bob generates his proof, and instead of sending it on-chain, I verify it *within* my own proof before playing my own turn?".
 She can then generate a proof that she verified his proof, and so on.